ltebean/node-proxy/README.md

 		}]
 	}

-When you visit http://localhost:3000/, the proxy server will assembles the page and render it to the client.
+When you visit http://localhost:3000/template/:template (here the param can be 'default' or 'another'), the proxy server will assembles the page and render it to the client.